Dana D'Alesandro LaSota

 Dana with Eric Franklin: NYC 2019

-Dana’s 20 plus years of experiences as a dancer, choreographer, instructor, speaker, and educator includes work with Dance Conservatory of Pittsburgh, University of Pittsburgh’s Kinder Kinetics program, New York City Public Schools, Co-Founder LABCO Dance Company, Point Park University, The Pressley Ridge School for Autism, Kiddie Academy, Western Pennsylvania School for the Blind, Movement Research (NYC) and numerous other organizations.
+Dana’s 20 plus years of experiences as a dancer, choreographer, instructor, speaker, and educator includes work with Dance Conservatory of Pittsburgh, University of Pittsburgh’s Kinder Kinetics program, New York City Public Schools, Jeremy Nelson Dance, Stephen Petronio Dance Company, Movement Research -NYC, Co-Founder LABCO Dance Company, Point Park University, The Pressley Ridge School for Autism, Kiddie Academy, Western Pennsylvania School for the Blind, and numerous other organizations.